-On the other hand, from the perspectives of applications, the study on expected signature has led to advancements in numerical methods for PDEs.
-For instance, computations for the expected signature of the Brownian motion on $[0, 1]$ give rise to the notion of ``cubature on Wiener space'', which has become an effective numerical tool for solving parabolic PDEs.
-See Lyons--Victoir \cite{LV_2004}.
-Recently, applications of expected signature in machine learning, especially in generative models for synthetic time series generation, have emerged and attracted considerable attention.
-Chevyrev--Oberhauser \cite{Chevyrev_2022} introduced a so-called Sig-MMD metric based on expected signature for laws of stochastic processes, and demonstrated its usefulness in two-sample hypothesis testing.
-Independently, Liao--Ni--Sabate-Vidales--Wiese--Xiao \cite{ni2020conditional,ni2021sig} proposed the Sig-$W_1$ metric, which aligns with Sig-MMD but is instead motivated by the Wasserstein-1 distance on the signature space, hence establishing an effective framework for learning generative models using the Sig-$W_1$ metric as a discriminator in time series generation.
+On the other hand, the study of expected signature has led to advances in numerical methods for PDEs.
+Computations for the expected signature of Brownian motion give rise to the notion of ``cubature on Wiener space'', now an effective numerical tool for solving parabolic PDEs (Lyons--Victoir \cite{LV_2004}).
+Recently, applications of expected signature in machine learning, especially generative models for synthetic time series generation, have attracted considerable attention.
+Chevyrev--Oberhauser \cite{Chevyrev_2022} introduced the ``Sig-MMD metric'' based on the expected signature and demonstrated its usefulness in two-sample hypothesis testing.
+Independently, \cite{ni2020conditional,ni2021sig} proposed the Sig-$W_1$ metric, which aligns with Sig-MMD but is instead motivated by the Wasserstein-1 distance on the signature space, and established an effective framework for learning generative models using the Sig-$W_1$ metric as a discriminator in time series generation.
 In comparison to popular Wasserstein generative adversarial networks (WGAN), Sig-WGAN effectively reduces the min-max game of WGAN to a supervised learning problem, thus leading to faster, more stable training and improved empirical performance on time series data.